jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 ![ssod4]({{site.baseurl}}/img/ssod4.png)

 Basically a `JE` instruction is the same as a `JZ` (a.k.a.
 Jump if Zero) instruction.
 The `TEST EAX, EAX` instruction right before it sets the zero flag in the `EFLAGS` register if `EAX` is zero.
 The `JE` and the `JZ` instructions jump to the address specified if the zero flag is set, hence we are interested only in the code path that leads to 0 being stored in `EAX`.
-Knowing this we can go back to `fromhex()` and take not of all the code path leading to anything else than 0 being returned.
+Knowing this we can go back to `fromhex()` and take note of all the code path leading to anything else than 0 being returned.

 ![ssod2]({{site.baseurl}}/img/ssod2.png)